 Do it now while it’s still here.

 So if you’re wondering where the good times are, look at the calendar and realize you’re still here.
 Hold on to love and kindness, and remember things are only transitory.
-March into the New Year with hope in your heart and a determination to choose happiness🙂
+Make peace with the outgoing year.
+March into the New Year with hope in your heart and a determination to choose happiness:-)

 Copyright by Hildra Tague.
 Contact author for permission to use in either print or online.